Currant and Gooseberry Marmalade – Without Pectin, Gelatin, and Agar-Agar

-Currant and gooseberry marmalade is a great option for a natural and healthy dessert for both children and adults.
-Homemade marmalade turns out incredibly tasty, without the addition of thickeners, chemical colorings, or preservatives.
-It is the perfect dessert for tea for those who plan to replace store-bought sweets with homemade treats.
+The currant and gooseberry marmalade is a great option for a properly natural and beautifully healthy homemade dessert for both children and adults at the family table.
+The homemade marmalade turns out incredibly tasty, made entirely without the addition of commercial thickeners, chemical colourings, or artificial preservatives.
+It is the perfect dessert for tea time for those who plan to replace store-bought sweets with healthier homemade treats.

 Preparation time: 60 minutes + 2 hours for cooling.